AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 ### Audiences source but show zero or unexpected identities {#zero-identities}

-Use these checks when audiences appear after sourcing, but the identity counts are zero or lower than expected.
+If audiences appear after sourcing but identity counts are zero or lower than expected, complete the following actions.

 * Verify that all match key values in your audience files were trimmed, lowercased, and SHA256-hashed before upload.
 Collaboration does not hash or normalize data on ingestion.
 * Confirm that the match keys present in your files are enabled for your Collaboration account.
 See [Set up match keys](https://experienceleague.adobe.com/en/docs/real-time-cdp-collaboration/using/setup/onboard-account#set-up-match-keys).